hexaxsoftwares/houx.js/README.md

 In cases where key/value pairs are required, then the enclosing brackets are required.
 Here if `for...in` is used, the second value might be of `undefined`.

-an iterable or a number can just be passed without a looping format , like key or value mapping.
+An iterable or a number can just be passed without a looping format , like key or value mapping.
 The widget or element will be evaluated to the count of the iterable or number value.

 e.g
 ```javascript
 template:`<input px:for="iterable" >`
 ```

-***Note:*** No  value of key or value is passed to the context remember.
+***Note:*** No  value of key or value is passed to the context, remember.

 #### ***Artistic Directives***